MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

     TERMINATE
 ```

-If `DRAPE` is enabled but there is no active cell beneath a given particle release location, the particle is released normally (at the configured elevation) and then will terminate at tracking time with status 7 (stranded).
+### Tracking time

 At tracking time, PRT decides whether to terminate a particle in a dry cell or pass it to the cell below.
-If the cell is dry but active, as can occur if Newton is enabled in the flow model, the particle is passed instantaneously to the its bottom, i.e. to the cell below.
-Otherwise the particle terminates.
+If the cell is dry but active, as can occur if Newton is enabled in the flow model, the particle is passed instantaneously to the bottom, otherwise the particle terminates.

 ```mermaid
 flowchart LR